 The temples in Palitana exhibit magnificent architecture and are heavily and very richly decorated and ornate.

-The brilliance of the mandir architecture lies in the unique way sunlight transforms marble structures into a kind of ivory shield.
+The mandir architecture’s brilliance lies uniquely in sunlight, transforming marble structures into a kind of ivory shield.

 Of the 863 temples, the most sacred is the temple of Adishwar.
-The shrine Palitana Jain Temple for Jains had mainly made of marbles with tall and huge pillars with many openings, which looked like a normal Hindu temple.
+The shrine Palitana Jain Temple for Jains was made of marble with tall and huge pillars and many openings, which looked like a normal Hindu temple.

-The interiors had finished with intricate and neat geometric lace designs, elaborately carved ceilings and clustered forms of the canopy.
+The interiors had finished with intricate and neat geometric lace designs, elaborately carved ceilings, and clustered canopy forms.

 This hill holds a very special and sacred place in the hearts of the devout Jains.
 The sanctity of the Palitana mandir lies in that Shatrunjaya Mahatmya – the 1st Tirthankara called Rishabh – according to the holy Jain scriptures – successfully gave his first discourse here consecrated the hills.

-Later his grandson Pundarika is said to have attained NirvNirvanae in the Shatrunjaya hills (now the first and first name of the Shatrunjaya hills is also known as Pundarikiri.
+Later, his grandson Pundarika is said to have attained NirvNirvanae in the Shatrunjaya hills (now the first name of the Shatrunjaya hills is also known as Pundarikiri.

-Believing in myths and legends, they had said that many other Tirthankaras also visited Palitana Jain Temple hills.
+Believing in myths and legends, they said many other Tirthankaras also visited the Palitana Jain Temple hills.
 The Shatrunjaya hills make it even more sacred and sacred.

 Religious practice

-The crowded temples had called tanks, and it is as important for the Jains to undertake this travel at least once in their life as the Char Dham pilgrimage undertaken by the Hindus.
+The crowded temples are called tanks, and it is as important for the Jains to undertake this travel at least once in their life as the Char Dham pilgrimage undertaken by the Hindus.

-Most of the people on the journey cover their entire feet barefoot, and they close their mouths while worshipping the Tirthankaras inside the temple so that no insects have accidentally swallowed.
+Most people on the journey cover their entire feet barefoot and close their mouths while worshipping the Tirthankaras inside the temple so that no insects have accidentally swallowed.

-It is also why they do not light lanterns and had done with an Aarti-covered lantern.
+It is also why they do not light lanterns and do with an Aarti-covered lantern.
 Some even make this pilgrimage while fasting simultaneously.

 Eating anything on the hill is considered a sin.
 People had expected to maintain the sanctity of the place by keeping silent and praying while climbing the stairs.
 Pilgrims will fast until they return to the auditorium at the foot of the Anandji Kalyanji Trust.